Connect from off campus

 Once I set up my browser for off-campus use, do I ever have to change the settings back?

 You may want to revert your browser settings when you are on Stanford's network because connecting through the proxy server may cause extra authentication prompts.
 You should also revert your settings if you leave Stanford.

 Does using a proxy allow Stanford to track all of my Internet browsing?

-- No. Only online resources restricted to University use are routed through the proxy server.
+No, only online resources restricted to the University use are routed through the proxy server.